 The ideal price point and pricing model can actually inspire trust and stickiness with customers, while giving you the runway you need to build a great product better and faster than your competitors.

-13 SaaS pricing models
+SaaS pricing models versus SaaS billing models

 While these pricing models are unique, they can also be combined.
 For example, a SaaS product might have a freemium version, but also pricing subscriptions that are based on per user and per feature pricing.